Web Governance Audits at the World Bank

 2. Usability reviews – including an expert analysis (heuristic) and automated methods

-3. Staffing analysis including a review of
+3. Staffing analysis, including a review of

 • the organization chart